Epiphone Les Paul 100 ENB-EBCH1 Ebony Guitar Review

 Is it Worth the Investment?

-While I won’t mention specific pricing, this guitar falls firmly in the budget-friendly category, making it ideal for beginners and intermediate players.
-It’s not perfect—minor setup adjustments and some hardware upgrades might be necessary—but the value for money is undeniable.
+Players who prefer a lighter body often take the SG Special instead, and both appear under electric guitars.
+Pricing varies by retailer, but this guitar falls firmly in the budget-friendly category, making it ideal for beginners and intermediate players.
+It’s not flawless, since minor setup adjustments and some hardware upgrades might be necessary, but the value for money is undeniable.
 For those who’ve always dreamed of owning a Les Paul but can’t justify the expense of a Gibson, the Epiphone Les Paul 100 is a fantastic alternative.

 Pros